ismamz/next-transition-router/README.md

 If you're looking to use the View Transitions API, check [next-view-transitions](https://github.com/shuding/next-view-transitions).

-## Disclaimer

 > [!WARNING]
 > This project is currently in Beta.
 Please note that the API may change as features are enhanced and refined.

-This package may not cover every use case.
-If you require a specific scenario, please [open an issue](https://github.com/ismamz/next-transition-router/issues/new/choose), and we can explore the possibility of extending the functionality.

 ## Installation